Mark Normand Is A Gay Dad | 2 Bears, 1 Cave

 He was like,

-he could be so ridiculous on this show, but like, he really is a super smart guy.
+he can be so ridiculous on this show, but like, he really is a super smart guy.

 So now without the Coke,